Agent Skills: Go Code Review

 • Reviewing error return patterns → error-handling.md

-• Reviewing goroutines/channels → concurrency.md
+• Reviewing goroutines, channels, or sync types → concurrency.md

-• Reviewing type definitions → interfaces.md
+• Reviewing type definitions, interfaces, or generics → interfaces.md

-• General Go review → common-mistakes.md
+• General review (resources, naming, init, performance) → common-mistakes.md

 Valid Patterns (Do NOT Flag)